 Who teaches this course?

-This class is a team-taught course that includes one instructor (Dr. Grisham), three teaching coordinators (Margaret Maples, Justine Shih, & Christina Yu) who keeps us all organized, and the Costanzo Teaching Fellows: a team of undergraduates who are specially trained to lead discussion sections for this course.
+This class is a team-taught course that includes two instructors (Dr. Hard & Dr. Grisham), two teaching coordinators (Margaret Maples & Patrick Gilbert Reyes) who keeps us all organized, and the Costanzo Teaching Fellows: a team of undergraduates who are specially trained to lead discussion sections for this course.

-If you want to get in touch with Dr. Grisham or one of the teaching coordinators, email us at psy101@duke.edu
+If you want to get in touch with Drs.
+Hard or Grisham or one of the teaching coordinators, email us at psy101@duke.edu

 If you have a question/concern and are not sure who to ask, you can learn more about which team member to contact for different questions/concerns.